September 22, 2020

 - Congratulations to Fr.
 Paulson, who has just been appointed to the new Diocese of Oakland Task Force for Racial Justice by Bishop Michael Barber!
 The Task Force will be led by Fr.
 Leo Edgerly Jr. (Pastor, Corpus Christi Catholic Church in Piedmont), and Fr.
 Paulson will be joined by 18 other representatives from around the diocese, including Christ The King parishioner Kathy Gannon-Briggs.
 May this newly formed Task Force bring the demonstrable love of God to all in our diocese and our country.
 For more information, click here.

 - NPM Oakland is gearing up for a Fall Kick-Off event, and you're invited!
 Save the date: we will meet via Zoom on Monday, October 5 at 6:30 PM.
 We'll talk about what we did as a chapter this summer, meet our new Deanery Captains, see some great virtual choirs from around the diocese, and discuss what's next for us pastoral musicians in the coming months.
 See you there!

 Prayers of the Faithful

 If you have any specific prayer requests, please email me and they will be included in the next newsletter.

-In addition to everyone currently fighting the coronavirus - patients, their families, first responders, and anyone considered an essential employee - let's hold the following people in prayer this week:
+In addition to everyone fighting the coronavirus - patients, their families, first responders, and anyone considered an essential employee - let's hold the following people in prayer this week:

-- The McGraw Family
+- Jeanie and the McGraw Family

 - Our fellow St. Stephen's parishioners and our family in faith at our sister parish, Christ The King